By Township Canada

 This is the step most teams skip, and it causes the most downstream problems.

 A legal land description that looks valid can still fail to convert.
-The most common cause is a transposed meridian — changing W5 to W4 in SE-36-42-3-W5 moves the location nearly 200 kilometres east, into a different province entirely.
+The most common cause is a transposed meridian - changing W5 to W4 in SE-36-42-3-W5 moves the location nearly 200 kilometres east.
 When the function can't resolve a description, it returns null.
 That null propagates silently into your production table and every model downstream.

--- Find descriptions that won't convert before running the enrichment
+-- Spot-check a sample before running the full enrichment

 SELECT